gr4vy/gr4vy-go/api/docs/TransactionsApi.md

     currency := []string{"Inner_example"} // []string | Filters for transactions that have matching `currency` values.
-The `currency` values provided must be formatted as 3-letter ISO currency code. (optional) externalIdentifier := "user-12345" // string | Filters the results to only the items for which the `external_identifier` matches this value. (optional) giftCardId := TODO // string | Filters for transactions that have at least one gift card redemption with a matching `gift_card_id` value. (optional) hasGiftCardRedemptions := true // bool | When set to `true`, filters for transactions that have at least one gift card redemption associated with it.
+The `currency` values provided must be formatted as 3-letter ISO currency code. (optional) externalIdentifier := "user-12345" // string | Filters the results to only the items for which the `external_identifier` matches this value. (optional) giftCardId := TODO // string | Filters for transactions that have at least one gift card redemption with a matching `gift_card_id` value. (optional) giftCardLast4 := "7890" // string | Filters for transactions that have at least one gift card redemption where the last 4 digits of its gift card number matches exactly with the provided value. (optional) hasGiftCardRedemptions := true // bool | When set to `true`, filters for transactions that have at least one gift card redemption associated with it.
 When set to `false`, filter for transactions that have no gift card redemptions. (optional) hasRefunds := true // bool | When set to `true`, filter for transactions that have at least one completed refund (including gift card refunds) associated with it.
 When set to `false`, filter for transactions that have no completed refunds. (optional) id := TODO // string | Filters for the transaction that has a matching `id` value. (optional)